MataiMoorfield/ESP32-Sensor-Visualisation/README.md

 Much like the webpage but with a Python GUI.
 The ESP32 hosts a simple webserver containing the raw sensor data in JSON format.
 Both of the ```log.py``` logs this data into ```log.csv```.
 The ```gui.py``` file creates a Python GUI and displays teh data in the ```log.csv```.

 # Notes
-Always run the logger first and keep it running behind the GUI or webpage (create a new terminal).
+Always run the logger first and keep it running behind the GUI or webpage.
+To do this, create a new terminal and run them separately.
 This allows data to enter the log, then the ```gui.py``` or ```webpage.py``` file can use that data.
-If there is no data, nothing will be presented.
+If there is no data, nothing will be presented and will result in an error.

 There is a reason the logger is seprate from the main.
 For example, let's say you are using this repository for a weather app.
 You will be able to be logging behind the app, which allows you to turn on/off the front end and still have a log.